arthurcavila/acavila/README.md

 ## Sample SAS code with PROC SQL and Macro code
 Recursive elimination of variables from a regression model with high Variance Inflation Factors to eliminate multi-collinearity

+## srqq.sas
+Macro to plot Studentized Residuals on a QQ Plot with 95% confidence bands.
+Visual aid to identify the Normality assumption.

 It is a work in progress..